 Mediterranean Sausage Bake with Vegetables – One Pan Meal

 One pan dishes are a must when you’re looking for a delicious midweek dinner option and want it on the table in record time.
-It’s become a favourite of mine because of the minimal effort required.
+Without It’s become a favourite of mine because of the minimal effort required.
 It’s such a no fuss meal that requires very little prep work, cooks quickly in the oven and gives me some breathing space to put my feet up to unwind after a busy day at work.
 Apart from my Chicken Piccata Recipe, I’m yet to share many of my other one pan faves.
 But stay tuned, there’s more to come.

 How to cook sausages in the oven